-1. Provide support for exploring non-consolidation options.
-The State can pursue developing deeper analytical methods for alternative solutions outside of consolidation, especially when systems in need face drought and fire risks.
-This is necessary given the isolation of many systems within and outside of Los Angeles County.
+1. Explore other solution considerations outside of consolidation more seriously.
+The State can pursue developing deeper analytical methods for alternative solutions outside of consolidation, especially when those systems in need are facing drought and fire risks.
+This is necessary given the isolation of many systems outside of Los Angeles County.

-- 2. Improve processes to make consolidation easier for receiving systems.
+2. Improve processes to make consolidation easier for receiving systems.
 The State can encourage receiving systems to participate in SAFER programs by addressing significant system pain points, such as accelerating the funding and reimbursement process and providing guidance on conflicts between local ordinances and master plans.
-Addressing pain points removes barriers and streamlines the process for systems interested in pursuing consolidation. - 3.
-Incorporate a more nuanced approach for water system consolidation.
+Addressing pain points removes barriers and streamlines the process for systems interested in pursuing consolidation.

+3. Incorporate a more nuanced approach for water system consolidation.
 The State and key decision-makers must continue to further understand and propose consolidation based on context-specific circumstances.
 Further consideration to administrator and managerial consolidation models and pathways is most needed.